 There are currently more than 7,500 ACT test centers in operation around the world, and many of them operate in institutions of higher learning.

-Complete the ACT Test Center Request form if you would like your institution to become an ACT Test Center (for locations in the United States, US territories, or Puerto Rico).
+Complete the ACT National Test Center Request form if you would like your institution to become an ACT Test Center (for locations in the United States, US territories, or Puerto Rico).

 An on-campus or "residual" testing program is available to ACT-participating colleges to administer the ACT to students who were unable to test on an ACT National Testing date or desire to retest at your campus.
 Scores can only be used at your campus.
 ACT Residual Testing is strictly limited only to students who have officially applied, have been admitted, or have enrolled at your institution.
 Scores from residual testing are reported only to your institution for admission, course placement, and advising purposes.